Web-India-ctrl/web_pages/README.md

 # web_pages
-Hello, my name is Wrik Dutta.
+Hello, my name is Wrik Dutta (an web developer of India).